okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-users-out/redirect-after-sign-out/index.md

 title: Redirect Users After Okta Sign Out
 ---

-When you follow the Okta Sign Out approach, you can also redirect users to a specific location after sign out.
-You need to whitelist the post signing out URL in your Okta Application settings.
+After you sign users out of your app and out of Okta, you can also redirect users to a specific location after signing out.
+You need to whitelist the post sign-out URL in your Okta Application settings.

-Open your Okta Developer Console:
+Open the Okta Developer Console:

 <a href="https://login.okta.com/" target="_blank" class="Button--blue">Go to Console</a>

-1. Select **Applications**, then pick your application.
+1. Select **Applications**, and then pick your application.

-2. Select **General** tab and click **Edit**.
+2. Select **General** and click **Edit**.

-3. Add your post signing out URL in the  **Logout redirect URI** section, such as `http://localhost:3000/account/postsignout`.
+3. Add the post sign-out URL in the  **Logout redirect URI** field, for example, `http://localhost:3000/account/postsignout`.

 4. Click **Save**.